febeling/webpack-rails-buildpack/README.md

 ### Package Manager

-Heroku supports both NPM and Yarn as Javascript package managers, and this buildpack will detect which one to use automatically, based on the persence of a version-lock file.
+Heroku supports both NPM and Yarn as Javascript package managers.
+This buildpack will detect which one to use automatically, based on the persence of a version-lock file.
 Projects that use yarn have
 a `yarn.lock` file, while those that use npm have a `package-lock.json`